 Gluten-free and vegan double chocolate chip cookies.
-Could it really be this easy?
+Could it be this easy?

 In saying that, I’ll always look at the healthier option.
 You’ll never find artificial or refined sugars, poor quality oils or vegan mock meats in my recipes.
-I aim to create whole food plant based healthy recipes.
-This is how we live and this is how I would like to inspire others to live as well.
+I aim to create a whole food plant-based healthy recipes.
+This is how we live, and this is how I would like to inspire others to live as well.

 You can also experiment with different flavours, add in some peanut butter, desiccated coconut or smear some homemade chia jam on the top when cooled.

 - 2 1/3 cups all purpose gluten free flour

 - 1/2 tsp baking soda (aka bi-carb soda)

 - 1/2 cup coconut oil

 - 1/3-1/2 cup vegan chocolate chips or finely chopped chocolate

 - Combine all the dry ingredients - flour, cacao powder, baking soda, and salt in a bowl and mix well together.